-Quality health insurance is crucial for those living in countries where medical costs are quite high, like the U.S. But what about travel insurance?
-Do you really need it?
-Is travel medical insurance really a must-have to add to your packing list?
+Quality health insurance is crucial for those living in countries where medical costs are high, like the U.S. But what about if you’re just traveling to these countries?
+Is travel insurance with medical coverage really a must-have to add to your packing list?
 And if you are traveling without insurance in the U.S., what should you do when facing an urgent medical situation?
 There’s a lot to unpack here.
 Let’s break it down.

 Unless your destination country requires all tourists to purchase a travel medical insurance plan, it's up to every individual traveler to decide whether travel insurance is necessary for them.
 You don’t need travel insurance to enter America, but if an unexpected, emergency medical situation comes up, without travel insurance, you could be looking at some high medical debt.
 Ultimately, as a trusted traveler advocate, it’s VisitorsCoverage’s goal to empower you to make your own informed decisions when it comes to your travel safety.

 If you're an immigrant living in the U.S. you'll probably want your overseas family to visit you.
-Paying a small amount upfront can give your loved ones physical and financial protections if they need medical care during their time in America.
+Paying a small amount upfront can give your loved ones physical and financial protections if they need urgent medical care during their time in America.
 If your relatives are elderly, or in poor health, they may be more susceptible to illness or injury.
 Even if your visiting loved ones don’t end up using the travel insurance, it still gives them something essential for them to enjoy their trip to the U.S.: peace of mind.
 Travel insurance with medical care will keep you and your family members stress-free during their stay, so you can focus on spending time together.

 We often get calls from people who want to buy insurance only when they're in a medical situation or when their visiting parents/relatives are in need of medical attention.
 Unfortunately, you can't buy a visitors insurance policy after a problem arises.
 Travel insurance is preventative coverage.

 In general, when it comes to travel insurance, it's better to have coverage and not need it than to need coverage and not have it.